 Maxillofacial surgeons are specialist dentists who are certified to perform surgery on teeth, jaw bones and the face.
 They are trained to treat disorders, diseases, injuries and abnormalities in these parts of the body.
 It is their responsibility to correct facial deformities.

 Before becoming a maxillofacial surgeon, this oral health specialist must have the same education as a general dentist; that is, a doctorate in dentistry.
 Only then can they begin their post-doctoral studies in oral and maxillofacial surgery.
 This training is spread over a period of four to seven years depending on the university centre and the specialization program.
 At his discretion, the surgeon can subsequently undertake a sub-specialization in a particular area of his specialty.

 The maxillofacial surgeon’s role and responsibilities

 General dentists, doctors and other specialists frequently call upon the skills of this oral and maxillofacial surgeon when caring for their patients.
 This is especially the case when a patient suffers from dental abnormalities, cysts and jaw tumours.
-The oral and maxillofacial surgeon also deals with bone grafts, dental implants, fractures and facial malformations, to name a few.
+The oral and maxillofacial surgeon also deals with dental bone grafts, dental implants, fractures and jaw deformities, to name a few.